ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

-# MinIO as storage provider for the FileService
+# Leverage Cloud File Storage with MinIO

-SystemLink FileService allows you to configure and use the Amazon S3 cloud storage instead of a file share.
-While NI officially addresses the Amazon S3 cloud storage, the FileService also works with MinIO, a server-side software storage stack that is compatible with Amazon S3.
+SystemLink File Service allows you to configure and use the Amazon S3 cloud storage instead of a file share.
+While NI officially addresses the Amazon S3 cloud storage, the File Service also works with MinIO, a server-side software storage stack that is compatible with Amazon S3.

 To use MinIO with SystemLink, you need SystemLink version 2020 R3 or later.